pemistahl/lingua/README.md

 // returns Language.ENGLISH
 ```

 If a string's language cannot be detected reliably because of missing linguistic information, `Language.UNKNOWN` is returned.
-The public API of *lingua* never returns null somewhere, so it is safe to be used from within Java code as well.
+The public API of *Lingua* never returns null somewhere, so it is safe to be used from within Java code as well.

 ```java
 /* Java */